Filpill/blog-web/content/projects/2024-01-16-docker-ingestion.md

 #### Networking Explanation

-We do not need to manually create a network as mentioned earlier.
+In this specific scenario we are working in, we do not need to manually create a network as mentioned earlier.

 This is automatically defined by the docker-compose process we ran earlier.
 We can simply borrow the default network name in order to connect this container to the database.